dji-sdk/Mobile-SDK-Doc/source/android-tutorials/ImportAndActivateSDKInAndroidStudio.md

 1. In the `onCreate()` method, we request several permissions at runtime to ensure the SDK works well when the compile and target SDK version is higher than 22(Like Android Marshmallow 6.0 device and API 23).
 2. Next we initialize the DJISDKManager and Handler in the `onCreate()` method.
-3. Implement the two interface methods of SDKManagerCallback.
-We can use the `onRegister()` method to check the Application registration status and show text message here.
-Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
+3. Implement the two interface methods of DJISDKManagerCallback.
+We can use the `onGetRegisteredResult()` method to check the Application registration status and show text message here.
+Using the `onProductChanged()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
-4. Implement the two interface methods of BaseProductListener.
+4. Implement the two interface methods of DJIBaseProductListener.
 We can use the `onComponentChange()` method to check if a component object changes.
-Using the `onConnectivityChange()` method to check the connectivity status changes for the base product.
+Using the `onProductConnectivityChanged()` method to check the connectivity status changes for the base product.

 Now let's build and run the project and install it to your Android device.
 If everything goes well, you should see the "success" textView like the following screenshot when you register the app successfully.